Couple get 7 years in prison each for enslaving Guinean girl

 FORT WORTH, Texas — A suburban Fort Worth couple has been sentenced to seven years in federal prison each for enslaving a Guinean woman for 16 years.

+The couple and defense attorneys are exploring an appeal, said Scott Palmer, attorney for Cros-Touré.

 Trial evidence showed the Tourés brought the girl, then aged at least 5 years but perhaps as old as 13, from her rural Guinean village in 2000.
-They forced her to work without pay in their home until she fled and alerted authorities.
+They forced her to work without pay in their home as a housekeeper, cook and nanny until she fled and alerted authorities.

+The Tourés are the son and daughter-in-law of the late Guinean President Ahmed Sekou Touré, who helped lead Guinea to independence from French rule in 1958.
+Sekou Toure was the country’s first president, a role he held until his death in 1984.

+The Tourés were convicted in January, and prosecutors had sought the full 20-year prison sentences allowed by law.
+However, U.S. District Judge Reed O’Conner tempered the sentence request, something that Palmer said suggests the trial judge did not believe the pair were as evil as portrayed by prosecutors.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.